FireworksProject/jfdi/docs/create-new-vagrant-box.md

 	/jfdi/bin/devbox build

-This time it will install the required versions of MySQL, Ruby, and Rails in all the appropriate places.
-For MySQL, just use the password "rudy" when prompted.
+This time it will install the system dependencies.

+## 5) Package the Box